 Chocoladeletters come in white, milk or dark chocolate.
+We recommend the slave-free chocoladeletters from Tony’s Chocolonely.
 Please keep in mind that I like milk chocolate and my name begins with S. Bedankt.

 You can find several varieties of drop in nearly every shop from Albert Heijn to Hema, as well as the ubiquitous Jamin candy shop.
 There is a flavor or type of drop for every taste from sweet to salty, hard to soft.
 Drop comes in many shapes and sizes from small Groente Erwten (green peas) to large Muntdrop chewy coins.

 Other than the Dutch, Germans and Scandinavians, many people do not enjoy the taste of black licorice, especially the salty varieties called salmiak.
 If you’re on the fence about drop, try the cute Apekoppen (monkey heads) which combine chewy sweet licorice and soft banana candy – they’re my favorite!

 To learn more about the Netherlands’ love for drop, check out our article What’s the Deal with Drop?

 That concludes our list of 10 Dutch foods you should try.
 But there’s MORE!
 Check out 10 More Dutch Foods to Try!
 It’s Part II in our Dutch Foods series.
 And don’t miss Part III as well!
 Eet smakelijk!

 Are you in Amsterdam?
 Why not try all these Dutch foods on a short bicycle or walking tour around the city?